 - Works well if modesty is a priority; provides full coverage

 - Difficult for baby to throw off

 - Does not have a rigid neckline, which might make it hard to see your baby depending on how the poncho fits you and how your baby is positioned

 How to Choose the Best Nursing Cover for You

-There is a lot of variety in the nursing covers on the market, and no one nursing cover is perfect for every mom and every baby.
+There is a lot of variety in the nursing covers on the market, and no one cover is perfect for every parent and every baby.
 Below are the things you should consider when deciding which cover to get.

-- Versatility.
 You probably already have plenty of stuff to carry, so it’s great being able to throw one thing in your purse or diaper bag that has multiple uses.
-If this appeals to you, consider the scarves or multi-use cover options.
+If this appeals to you, consider a scarf or a multi-use cover.